Select-Property/Flutter-Gallery-Code-Interview/README.md

 ## Submission Guidelines

-* The zip file should be named {yourname}.zip, and should itself contain the full-stack-recruitment-test project folder with your submission.
+* The zip file should be named {yourname}.zip, and should contain the Flutter Application project folder with your submission.

 * The zip file should contain the [FOLLOW_UP.md](./FOLLOW_UP.md) file with answers to the follow-up questions.